ebzzry/ebzzry.github.io/src/emacs-hacks-1.md

 ## Conclusion

-I hope you'll be able to find use of any of them.
+I hope you’ll be able to find use of any of them.
 The rest of the configuration can be found at <https://github.com/ebzzry/dotemacs>.